-2.18 Employee social insurance contributions (ils\sicee)
+2.16 Employee social insurance contributions (ils_sicee)

-All employees of private and public sector paid a total of 9 % of gross wages and salaries as social insurance contributions (these rates remained unchanged for 2011-2018):
+All employees of private and public sector paid a total of 9% of gross wages and salaries as social insurance contributions (these rates remained unchanged for 2011-2017):

-- 3% to pension social insurance - 6% to compulsory health insurance.
-81
+- 3% to pension social insurance - 6% to compulsory health insurance.58

-2.19 Employer social insurance contributions (ils\sicer)
+2.17 Employer social insurance contributions (ils_sicer)

 As of 1st January 2011-2017 all employers of private and public sector pay on behalf of their employees 31% of gross wages and salaries.
-31% is split into six components, as indicated in Table 2.7.
-As of 1st January 2018, some employers' social insurance contribution rates were changed, but the total tariff remained the same (see below).
+31% is split into five components, as indicated in Table 2.7.